kganesh-tech/AuthForge/README.md

 -Added new Password input fields.
 -Prepare the frontend for secure password reset using token-based authtntication -Organized the project structure for the upcoming password update flow.

+## Day 9:
+-Successfully completed the complete Reset Password workflow.
+-Added a secure `/reset-password` API to update user passwords.
+-Implemented reset token verification before allowing password update.
+-Updated passwords securely using bcrypt hashing.
+-Created a professional Reset Password frontend interface.
+-Connected the Reset Password page with the backend API.
+-Completed the end-to-end Forgot Password and Reset Password flow.
+-Users can noe receive a password reset email, verify the secure token, reset their password, and log in successfully with the new password.
+-Thoroughly tested the complete password recovery workflow and fixed all issues.

  ## Upcoming Features: